Rasmussen, Queensland: Geography

-Rasmussen is the second suburb on Riverway Drive and is between the suburbs of Condon and Kelso.
+Rasmussen is the second suburb on Garbutt–Upper Ross Road (Riverway Drive) and is between the suburbs of Condon and Kelso.

 The area is flat and is bounded on the east by the Ross River.

 It is a rapidly expanding suburb with many residential estates planned or under construction.

 History

 Like all the suburbs in the Upper Ross and Riverway area, it is named after early settlers.
 Rasmussen is named after the Danish Rasmussen family (Jorgen Rasmussen).
 The family had a dairy farm on the Ross River.

 Rasmussen State School opened on 23 January 1978.

 Good Shepherd Catholic School opened in January 1996 on a 10 acre site purchased in 1993.
 It initially offered Years Prep to 3 with an initial enrolment of 81 students.